wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 2.1.1 =
+* Improvement: Serving size doesn't need to be a number anymore (but still recommended!)
+* Fix: Recipe images alt tag problem
+* Fix: Compatibility problem with some front-end templating tools

 = 2.1.0 =
 * Feature: New FAQ page with Getting Started information